nais/azurerator/docs/lifecycle.md

 #### Application Identifier URI

-The Application Identifier URI uniquely identifies the Web app within the Azure AD tenant.
+The Application Identifier URI uniquely identifies the Web app within the Azure AD tenant and is usually used as a scope of a service-to-service token request.

-It is represented in the following form:
+Azurerator registers the following Identifier URIs:

 ```
 api://<clientId>
+api://<Metadata.Name>.<Metadata.Namespace>.<ClusterName>
 ```

 where `clientId` is the Azure Application / Client ID, e.g. `api://4f6fae71-89da-46ff-a6d5-04d27d76eb1a`.

-Other applications may use this identifier within the when requesting access tokens for the application from Azure, e.g. by providing the scope `api://<clientId>/.default` in the request.
+Other applications may use this identifier when requesting access tokens for the application from Azure, e.g. by providing the scope `api://<clientId>/.default` or `api://app.namespace.cluster/.default` in the request.

 #### OAuth2 Permission Scopes